If you find yourself forgetting things and you’re out of shape, getting fit could be the path back to a better memory.

 Watch this video below to hear Dr. Daniel Amen explain the importance of blood flow and how to improve it to prevent memory problems.

-To find out more about the BRIGHT MINDS Program and how to get your blood flow on track and restore your memory (or that of someone you love), get a copy of Dr. Amen’s new book, Memory Rescue, which is now available for pre-order at Barnes & Noble and Amazon.com.
+To find out more about the BRIGHT MINDS Program and how to get your blood flow on track and restore your memory (or that of someone you love), get a copy of Dr. Amen’s new book, Memory Rescue, available HERE.